 These special little morsels are simple to make, on the stove top with no baking, and the dates impart a luscious caramel flavor.
+And the bonus: they are deliciously gluten-free.
+We devour them at the holidays!
 Take care to cook the egg gently, over low heat, with the sugar and butter.
-These are deliciously gluten-free.
 Makes about two dozen.

-1 cup flaked sweetened coconut, or unsweetened (desiccated) coconut
+- 1 cup sweetened flaked or unsweetened (desiccated) coconut